cyberpwnn/Saron/repository/storyline/dialogue/continent-1/cutscene-3.md

 * GM(number): Group member (number).
 ```
 {The player has just killed all the monsters from the cave.
 They see a group of about four people coming towards them.
 GM1 carrying a sword, GM2 and 3 a "baton", GM4 an axe.
 Faces all covered except for eyes.}
-GM1: <arms crossed, walking towards the player slowly, looking at the other three in the wroup> Well, well.
+GM1: <arms crossed, walking towards the player slowly, looking at the other three in the group> Well, well.
 What's this?
 A newbie?
 My, it's been a while. <laughing> Remember the last one, Two?
 GM2: Whacked to death before he could even step in our cave! <other GMs laughing>
 GM3: We pounded all of 'em in to the ground!
 GM4: Into the damn ground. <slowly>